CriticalBlue/demo-approov-io-traefik/README.md

             - "traefik.enable=true"

             # The public domain name for your docker container
-            - "traefik.frontend.rule=Host:api.demo.example.com"
+            - "traefik.frontend.rule=Host:api.demo.approov.io"

-            # Doesn't need to be exactly the same as the domain name.
+            # Does not need to be exactly the same as the domain name.
-            - "traefik.backend=api.demo.example.com"
+            - "traefik.backend=api.demo.approov.io"

             # The external docker network that Traefik uses to proxy request to containers.
             - "traefik.docker.network=traefik"